Enable and use Activity Logging

 Activity Logging has two significant differences with prior Microsoft Dynamics 365 auditing:

-You can log user and admin activities across Office and Dynamics 365 apps.
+You can log user and admin activities across Office and Dynamics 365 for Customer Engagement apps.

-Auditing occurs at the SDK layer of Dynamics 365 which means much more data is logged than just activities.
+Auditing occurs at the SDK layer of Dynamics 365 for Customer Engagement apps which means much more data is logged than just activities.

 What events are audited